 - controls are easy to measure.

-- industry, vendors or security providers sells security solutions which are controls (easy to sell).
+- industry, vendors or security providers sells security solutions (easy to sell) which are controls.

 - controls are only interested in implementation effort, not attack results or breaches.